A verse from The Woodland Chronicles

 “I need to get the hell outta here!”

-In a mild panic, Midnight accidentally kicks a small case while looking for anything of value.
-Suddenly still, peering quickly through the dark, Midnight holds in a few breaths.
+In a mild panic, the figure accidentally kicks a small case while looking for anything of value.
+Suddenly still, peering quickly through the dark, the shadow holds in a few breaths.
 Hoping not to have alerted any sleeping passengers.
-Not wanting to leave completely empty-handed, Midnight grabs a small hunk of metal that fell out of the pail.
+Not wanting to leave completely empty-handed, the dark figure grabs a small hunk of metal that fell out of the case.
 It’s time to go.
 The loud thoughts, again, getting louder…

 “Get the hell off this heap!”